Cancer Research UK logo.

 • The Department for Work and Pensions (DWP) provide its service through Jobcentre Plus offices.
 They deal with benefits for people who are unemployed or who can’t work because of a health condition or a disability

-Contact Jobcentre plus
+Contact Jobcentre Plus

 Northern Ireland

 In Northern Ireland, the Department for Communities deals with benefits and pensions.
-For Jobseeker’s Allowance (JSA) and Income Support in Northern Ireland, you need to contact your Jobs and Benefits office.
+For Jobseeker’s Allowance and Income Support in Northern Ireland, you need to contact your Jobs and Benefits office.

 Contact a Jobs and Benefits office